anishalatchman/down2hang/README.md

 Down 2 hang is a one-stop scheduling solution for UofT students looking to organize group hangouts.
 The app can coordinate the course schedules of up to 20 students to find dates and times when any selection of people are out of class and free to hang out.

 # The implementation 💻
-The web app reads .ical file formats (which can be exported from ACORN), stores each student’s schedule, and displays each student’s availability on the home page.
+The app reads .ical file formats (which can be exported from ACORN), stores each student’s schedule, and displays each student’s availability on the home page.
 The program has 2 input fields:
     To find when a specified group of people are collectively available To find general availability at a specified date and time The program uses Python and Object Oriented Programing to store each schedule as a Student object and compare conflicts in everyone’s schedules.